bitnbytesio/node-input-validator/README.md

 Node Input Validator is a validation library for node.js.
 You can also extend library to add custom rules.

+**Note**
+- This version only validates nested array inputs with single level (supported: 'a.*.email', not supported: 'a.*.emails.*.email').
+Check latest verion for multi-level support.
+- root level array supported from version 3.8
-**Note**: For use case of any rule, please check test cases, If you have any doubt or confusion with document rule use and behaviour.
+- For use case of any rule, please check test cases

 ## Installation